Global convergence of ResNets: From finite to infinite width using linear parameterization: Enforcing convergence with high dimensional embedding and finite width

-We first show how~\cref{rkhs_init_cond} can be satisfied by considering a sufficiently high embedding dimension $q$ and appropriate embedding matrices $A$ and $B$.
-Doing so, the Euclidean distance between the data points, i.e. the model's loss, is preserved whereas the conditioning of the kernel matrix can be controlled.
+We first show how~\cref{rkhs_init_cond} can be satisfied by considering appropriate embedding matrices $A$ and $B$.
+Doing so, the square distance between the data points, i.e. the model's loss, is preserved whereas the conditioning of the kernel matrix can be controlled.